General thoughts

 We agree that this unreliability can be related to anything in your company, from hardware malfunctions to errors embedded in your code.
 However, there's also some reliability in security.

 A security breach often implies snowballing consequences for the end-user himself.
-Ransomware, for instance, can force a company to shut down its delivery system, dramatically impacting its customers and then the company’s reliability to their eyes.
+Ransomware, for instance, can force a company to shut down its delivery system, dramatically impacting its customers and the company's reliability.

-Roughly put, security can be considered as part of reliability.
-Having the most resilient system to reduce incidents as much as possible is a shared goal between SRE and Security teams.
+Roughly put, security can be considered part of reliability.
+The SRE and security teams share the goal of having the most resilient system to reduce incidents as much as possible.

 The traditional security approach would be acceptable if one could capture all the risks in an audit.
 The experience proved us wrong.
-More, relying on this approach dooms you to face unexpected events barely prepared since you’re only focused on risks listed in your audits.
-In other terms, when the tide goes out, you realize you’ve been swimming naked.
+Relying on this approach dooms you to face unexpected events barely prepared since you're only focused on risks listed in your audits.
+In other words, when the tide goes out, you realize you've been swimming naked.

 You need to prepare yourself for the unexpected incidents arising from this chaos.
-Applying SRE and chaos engineering to security is the way to it.
+The solution is to apply SRE and chaos engineering to security.

 Security and chaos engineering = security experimentation

-Above, we said that, without an SRE approach, we often discover failures after the incident.
+Above, we said that without an SRE approach, we often discover failures after the incident.
 You can tell the same about security.
-The most common way we’re acknowledging them is after the security incident.
-Knowing about your failure after it materialized, in an unexpected way, is a little too late.
+The most common way we acknowledge them is after the security incident.
+Knowing about your failure after it materialized unexpectedly is a little too late.
 Damage has been done.

-This is why some engineers wanted to have a more proactive approach to security.
-To them, you have to embrace failure, anticipate it.
+This is why some engineers wanted to take a more proactive approach to security.
+To them, you have to embrace failure and anticipate it.
 Yes, security failures are going to happen at some point.
-Yes, you better be prepared for it.
+Yes, you better be prepared for them.

-To ensure more robust security, you have to test and experiment for the known and unknown vulnerabilities to understand what happened and stay at the edge of security as it evolves and changes.
+To ensure more robust security, you must test and experiment for known and unknown vulnerabilities to understand what happened and stay at the edge of security as it evolves and changes.
 Thus, you create a feedback loop around your controlled experimentations.
 This combination of chaos engineering and security gives us security experimentation.

-• Use risk analysis metrics to assess the work needed to be done
+Use risk analysis metrics to assess the workload.

 SRE relies on metrics to evaluate the reliability of the service and the work to be done.
 Key metrics are namely Service Level Agreements (SLA), Service Level Indicators (SLI), and Service Level Objectives (SLO).
 SRE teaches us that the closest to perfection you can achieve is 99.999%.
-100% security isn’t achievable given the facts we’ve stated above.
-To try to achieve it, you’d be wasting resources and money that you could employ better elsewhere.
+Given the facts we've stated above, 100% security isn't achievable.
+You'd be wasting resources and money that you could employ better elsewhere to achieve it.
 Your error budget is built according to this principle.
-Reach the inbounds of these metrics, and your set to focus on the other one.
+Reach these metrics' inbounds, and you're set to focus on the other one.

 In security, you have to assess your metrics according to this concept.
 Use known ones such as: